 - Good Cause # 1.
-ELLs who have had less than two (2) years of instruction in an ESOL program. - Good Cause # 2.
-Students with disabilities whose IEPs indicate that participation in the FCAT 2.0 is not appropriate. - Good Cause # 3.
-Students who demonstrate an acceptable level of performance on an alternative assessment approved by the Florida Board of Education, as required by State Board of Education Rule 6A-1.094221(2). - Note: The Iowa Tests of Basic Skills (ITBS) is administered at the end of the school year after FCAT 2.0 results are received, and the SAT- 10 is administered at the end of the Summer Reading Camps. - Good Cause # 4.
-Students who demonstrate, through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the NGSSS in reading equal to at least a Level 2 performance on the FCAT 2.0.
-As per criteria adopted by the State Board of Education, the student portfolio contents must: - be selected by the student's teacher; - be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - include evidence that the fourteen benchmarks assessed by the grade 3 Reading FCAT 2.0 have been met.
-This includes multiple-choice items and passages that are approximately 60% literary text and 40% information text, and that are between 100-700 words with an average of 500 words.
-Such evidence could include chapter or unit tests from the adopted core reading curriculum that are aligned with the NGSSS or teacher-prepared assessments that are aligned with the NGSSS;
+ELLs who have had less than two (2) years of instruction in an ESOL program; - Good Cause # 2.
+Students with disabilities whose IEPs indicate that participation in the FCAT 2.0 is not appropriate, consistent with the requirements of State Board of Education rule; - Good Cause # 3.
+Students who demonstrate an acceptable level of performance on an alternative assessment approved by the Florida Board of Education, as per Florida Statute 1008.25. - Note: The lowa Tests of Basic Skills (ITBS) is administered at the end of the school year after FCAT 2.0 results are received, and the SAT- 10 is administered at the end of the Summer Reading Camps.

-- be an organized collection of evidence of the student's mastery of the Next Generation Sunshine State Standards Benchmarks for Language Arts that are assessed by the grade three Reading FCAT 2.0.
+Good Cause # 4.
+Students who demonstrate, through a student portfolio, that he or she is performing at least at

+Level 2 on the statewide standardized assessment.
+As per criteria adopted by the State Board of Education in Rule 6A-1.094221, F.A.C., the student portfolio contents must:

+- be selected by the student's teacher; - be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - include evidence that the benchmarks assessed by the grade 3 statewide standardized assessment have been met.
+This includes multiple-choice items and passages that are approximately 60% literary text and 40% information text that are between 100-700 words with an average of 500 words.
+Such evidence could include chapter or unit tests from the District's adopted core reading curriculum that are aligned with the third grade reading standards; - be an organized collection of evidence of the student's mastery of the third grade reading standards for Language Arts that are assessed by the Grade 3 statewide standardized assessment.
 For each benchmark there must be at least three examples of mastery as demonstrated by a grade of 70% or above; and - be signed by the teacher and the principal as an accurate assessment of the required reading skills.

 Good Cause # 5.
-Students with disabilities who participate in the FCAT 2.0, and who have an IEP or a Section 504 plan that reflects that the student has received intensive remediation in reading for more than two (2) years but still demonstrates a deficiency in reading and was previously retained in kindergarten, grade 1, grade 2, or grade 3.
+Students with disabilities who take the FCAT 2.0 Reading, and whose IEP or 504 plan states that they have received intensive remediation in reading for more than two (2) years but who still show a deficiency in reading and were previously retained in kindergarten, grade 1, grade 2, or grade 3.